ADN

 1. Watch the ADN Nursing Information Session

-2. Read the ADN Information Packet.
+2. Read the ADN Information Packet for FPTC LPNs Summer 2024

 3. Take the Information Session quiz.
-This must be turned in with the application to be counted.
+This must be turned in with the application to be counted

 ADN Program Outcomes